Intrinsically Correct Algorithms and Recursive Coalgebras: Introduction

-To this end, in this paper we develop novel sufficient criteria, amenable to formalization and formalized in a type-theoretical proof assistant, for defining recursive algorithms as \emph{recursive coalgebras}~\cite{osiusCategoricalSetTheory1974,amm25,taylor99,CaprettaUV06}.
+To this end, in this paper we develop novel sufficient criteria, amenable to formalization and formalized in a type-theoretical proof assistant, for defining recursive algorithms using \emph{recursive coalgebras}~\cite{osiusCategoricalSetTheory1974,amm25,taylor99,CaprettaUV06}.
 The latter are the conceptual foundation of structured recursion.
 The key idea of this abstract approach to programs is to decompose the recursive computation of a function $h\colon C\to A$ as shown in diagram \eqref{eq:rec-coalgebra} into (1) a map $c\colon C\to FC$ (a \emph{coalgebra} for a suitable functor $F$) that splits an input from $C$ into \enquote{smaller} parts, (2) the recursive computation of $h$ on those parts, and (3) a map $a\colon FA\to A$ (an \emph{algebra} for $F$) that combines the recursively computed values back into a value of the target set $A$.
 The choice of the functor $F$ determines the type of data occurring in the three steps, as well as the structure of the call tree.
-For example, the Quicksort algorithm (cf.\ \autoref{sec:quicksort}), which computes the map $\sort\colon \Int^* \to \Int^*$ sending a list of integers to its sorted permutation, corresponds to the set functor $FX=1+X\times \Int\times X$ and the decomposition \eqref{eq:sort-qs}.
+For example, the Quicksort algorithm (cf.\ \autoref{sec:quicksort}), which computes the map $\sort\colon Z^* \to Z^*$ sending a list of elements of some linearly ordered set \((Z, \sle)\) to its sorted permutation, corresponds to the set functor $FX=1+X\times Z\times X$ and the decomposition \eqref{eq:sort-qs}.

 The coalgebra $c$ describes the choice of the pivot, say the head of the input list, and the splitting of the list into two sublists (e.g.\ $c([7,5,9,8,4])=([5,4],7,[9,8])$), and the algebra $a$ combines the recursively sorted sublists and the pivot into a single sorted list (e.g.\ $a([4,5],7,[8,9])=[4,5,7,8,9]$).